jeromelebel/MongoHub-Mac/README.markdown

 - Adding Next and Previous buttons [issue #149](https://github.com/jeromelebel/MongoHub-Mac/issues/149)
 - Adding auto expand popup button to view results
 - Better support for 10.7
+- Crash closing the connection editor window while it is not a sheet

 **Beta**